d-led/selfdestructing/README.md

 This is a small C++ "artwork" - classes that deliberately crash on object construction.

-The goal is to create a DSL that is readable in English.

-The project is meant to be a work in progress, since there are lots of possibilites of use and configuration of such classes.
+The goal is to create a policy DSL that is readable in English.
+The project is a work in progress, since there are lots of possibilites of use and configuration of such classes, considering the richness of the recent C++ standard.

 Use?
 ----